-Preparing for Housing Counseling NOFA Applications through Grants.gov
+Preparing for Housing Counseling NOFA Applications with HCS and through Grants.gov

 HUD-approved Housing Counseling Agencies that plan to apply for federal grants in FY 2019 must be properly registered to apply electronically through grants.gov.
 The registration process can take between three to five business days or longer if all steps are not completed in a timely manner.
 For more information, applicants should access "A Guide to Registering for Grant Opportunities."

 New users must complete a five-step registration process as outlined below:

 Step 1: Obtain DUNS Number: The Federal Government has adopted the use of Duns and Bradstreet numbers (DUNS number) to track how federal grant money is allocated.
 To retrieve a DUNS number or register for a new one, visit Duns & Bradstreet.
 During the registration process, the DUNS number assigned to the applicant should match information previously provided, which is also contained in Internal Revenue Service (IRS) records.

 Step 2: Register with System for Award Management (SAM): Registering with SAM is also required to use grants.gov.
 Agencies can apply online by going to sam.gov.
 An individual account must be created before an agency can be registered.
 All registrants must designate an E-Business Point of Contact (E-Biz POC).
 The E-Biz POC has the authority to select additional staff members who are authorized to submit applications through grants.gov on behalf of the agency.
 These designated staff members are called Authorized Organization Representatives (AORs).
 The SAM registration process can take up to seven business days to complete.
 An agency should allow an additional two weeks if it has not obtained an Employer Identification Number/Taxpayer Identification Number from the IRS.
 Users who experience registration problems can get help by going to the FSA Help Desk or calling 866-606-8220.